 The Order keeps its existence a secret, but it operates through several public fronts.
 These include several spiritualist organizations that help true believers contact dead loved ones and relatives.
-Some of these organizations even make money by charging people a fee to contact the spirits of their departed ried to contact the spirits of their departed friends and relatives; they are far less successful than similar, but fake, organizations that specialize in telling the gullible exactly what they want to hear.
-Most members are involved in psychic investigation agencies --"ghost hunters" who help deal with such problems as haunted houses and poltergeist manifestations.
+Some of these organizations even make money by charging people a fee to contact the spirits of their departed friends and relatives; they are far less successful than similar, but fake, organizations that specialize in telling the gullible exactly what they want to hear.
+Most members are involved in psychic investigation agencies -"ghost hunters" who help deal with such problems as haunted houses and poltergeist manifestations.
 The Mediums try to find and appease the angry spirit or, failing that, attempt to forcefully remove or even destroy it.
-Other Mediums are able to project their approximation of the spirit or, and the spirit or, and the spirit or and spirit or and the spirit or and spirit or a consciousness beyond their bodies, in effect enjoying all the powers of ghosts while still linked to their physical selves.
+Other Mediums are able to project their consciousness beyond their bodies, in effect enjoying all the powers of ghosts while still linked to their physical selves.
 These spirit travelers have ventured into the Death Realms and learned a great deal about the fate and choices awaiting on the Other Side.